VeriLLM: A Lightweight Framework for Publicly Verifiable Decentralized Inference: Protocol Design

-\textbf{Comparison and On-Chain Commitment.} Once all designated verifiers have posted commitments or the commitment deadline elapses, the scheduler disseminates, off-chain, the inferencer-produced target hidden states $\{S_i^{(t)}\}_{t=1}^T$ for all tokens to the corresponding verifier set.
-Each verifier $v$ independently validates the entire token sequence through a per-token comparison of its locally computed hidden states with received hidden states $\{S_i^{(t)}\}_{t=1}^T$.
-Using task-calibrated summary statistics of the discrepancies—e.g., the empirical error distribution and its mean—it determines whether the inferencer’s computation is correct.
-Upon comparison, the verifier submits a commitment of its verdict $b\in \{0,1\}$ on-chain:
+\textbf{Comparison and On-Chain Commitment.} After all designated verifiers have posted their commitments (or the commitment deadline expires), the Scheduler distributes, off-chain, the inferencer-produced target hidden states $\{S_i^{(t)}\}_{t=1}^T$ for the relevant segment $i$ to each verifier assigned to that segment.
+Each verifier $v$ recomputes its local segment to obtain $\{\hat S_i^{(t)}\}_{t=1}^T$ and computes elementwise discrepancies $\Delta^{(t)} = \hat S_i^{(t)} - S_i^{(t)}$.
+Let $\phi(\cdot)$ denote a scalar aggregation function such as mean absolute error, and $\Psi(\cdot)$ a statistic (mean or clipped mean) summarizing deviations across tokens.
+The resulting score $T_v = \Psi(\{\phi(\Delta^{(t)})\}_{t=1}^T)$ is compared against a tolerance $\tau$ calibrated for floating-point nondeterminism~\cite{rajbhandari2022deep}.
+The verifier’s binary verdict is

-The commitment is used to withhold the submission’s content until the reveal phase, precluding copy-cat behavior by nodes that would otherwise condition their actions on the observed result.

-\textbf{Data Sampling.} The goal of data sampling is to check a verifier’s prefill computation on chain with minimal cost, thereby deterring lazy verification.
-After the verifier posts its verdict, the Scheduler uses a VRF to derive an unbiased set of scalar indices $\mathcal{T}_i$ over that tensor (sampling all tokens).